codeboss5/turbojellybean/content/en/_index.md

 ---
-title: "Ananke: a Hugo Theme"
+title: Warner Share-point

-description: "The last theme you'll ever need.
-Maybe."
+description: All the stories and poems you love in one place.
 cascade:
-  featured_image: '/images/gohugo-default-sample-hero-image.jpg'
+  featured_image: "/images/gohugo-default-sample-hero-image.jpg"

 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+Welcome to my collection of Warner family stories and poems.